What is the student experience?

 Why is the student experience important?

 Academic institutions are becoming increasingly focused on monitoring the complete student experience and taking steps to improve it.
-They realize that student experience can directly impact a college or university’s reputation, and its ability to attract new students.
+They realise that student experience can directly impact a college or university’s reputation, and its ability to attract new students.

-Optimizing student experiences can help:
+Optimising student experiences can help: